 The teaching program has 5 sessions of 100min each per week.
 Students will be required to undertake regular homework to consolidate class work.

 There is a fertile question that guides the curriculum delivered in Earth and Cosmos.
 The Fertile question is: Where lies the final frontier?

 The Earth and Cosmos curriculum has been developed in a flexible way to provide the opportunity for students to make choices about their own learning needs.
 There are key objectives and requirements that all students are expected to meet that are evident in all curriculum choices.

 - Scientific Investigations; their design, performance and reporting

-- Analysing a range of speculative fiction
+- Analysis of a speculative fiction novel

 - The structure of our solar system and universe

 - The evidence for the Big Bang as an explanation for the formation of the universe

 - The life-cycle of universes, solar systems and stars